Institute for Sustainable Solutions Staff

 503-725-2699 | email@example.com

-Laura works with students, faculty, staff, and community partners to promote awareness of Portland State’s diverse sustainability initiatives and opportunities.
-She manages the ISS website and e-newsletter, writes and edits articles and blogs, promotes sustainability events and opportunities, and develops print and digital outreach materials.
-Laura recently completed a Master of Arts in Writing and Publishing at Portland State and holds a Bachelor of Arts in History and Fine Arts from the University of New Mexico.
-When she’s not sharing the stories of the people and programs that make sustainability a reality at PSU, she enjoys exploring different cultures and landscapes, hiking, biking, baking oatmeal cookies, sipping red wine, and reading well-edited books.
+Laura manages communications for ISS, working with faculty, students, and community partners to craft and broadcast the stories of PSU’s diverse sustainability initiatives.
+Laura has a Master of Arts in Writing and Publishing from Portland State University and a Bachelor of Arts in History and Fine Arts from the University of New Mexico.
+When she’s not sharing the stories of the people and programs that make sustainability a reality at PSU, she enjoys experiencing different cultures, exploring different landscapes, and discovering the next best lightly packaged wine (to take backpacking).

 503-725-9120 | email@example.com